ClinicWave/clinicwave-user-management-service/README.md

 - Permission creation
 - Permission assignment to roles
 - Role assignment to users
-- Sending notifications to the notification service (e.g., email verification upon registration with a link and code)
+- Sending notifications to the notification service using Kafka
 - CORS configuration for frontend integration
 - RESTful API endpoints